ilyayau/suaylang/docs/TECH_REPORT.md

 # SuayLang Technical Report

 ## Abstract
-SuayLang is a research language designed to test the limits of observational equivalence between interpreter and VM backends under a fixed, auditable comparator policy.
-We present a deterministic, reproducible artifact with a full test harness, coverage metrics, and a robust diagnostics contract.
-Our evaluation demonstrates that, for a well-defined subset, interpreter and VM executions are indistinguishable on all measured programs, with all results and artifacts versioned and reproducible.
+SuayLang is a research language designed to study observational equivalence between two independent executions: a reference interpreter and a bytecode VM, under a fixed and auditable observation policy.
+The artifact is structured so that each claim maps to versioned evidence files and a reproduction command, rather than relying on narrative-only assertions.

 ## Research Question & Hypothesis
 - **RQ:** Can interpreter and VM executions for a non-trivial language be made observationally equivalent (value, error, stdout) under a fixed comparator policy, across a large, seeded program set?